anyatarascina/pyRVtest/TUTORIAL.md

 The second table `Formulations` reports the variables specified as observed cost shifters and excluded instruments.
 The first row indicates that sugar is the only included observed cost shifter (ignoring the fixed effects).
 The second row indicates that `demand_instruments0` and `demand_instruments1` are the excluded instruments for testing each model.

 The third table `Models` specifies the models being tested where each model is a column in the table
-* Model-Downsream reports the name of the model governing how retail prices are set (current options are `bertrand', `cournot', `monopoly')
+* Model-Downsream reports the name of the model governing how retail prices are set (current options are 'bertrand', 'cournot', 'monopoly')
-* Model-Upstream reports the name of the model governing how wholesale prices are set (current options are `bertrand', `cournot', `monopoly').
+* Model-Upstream reports the name of the model governing how wholesale prices are set (current options are 'bertrand', 'cournot', 'monopoly').
 In this example, we are ignoring upstream behavior and assuming manufacturers set retail prices directly as in [Nevo (2001)](#nevo01).
 * Firm id - Downstream: the variable in `product_data` used to make the ownership matrix for setting retail conduct (prices or quantities).
 If monopoly is specified as Model-Downstream, then Firm id - Downstream will default to monopoly and the ownership matrix in each market will be a matrix of ones.
 * Firm id - Upstream: same as Firm id - Downstream but for wholesale price or quantity behavior
 * VI id = name of dummy variable indicating whether retailer and manufacturer are vertically integrated.